MenesesPT/TimerVTT/README.md

 - **Enable 10s ticks** - A ticking sound will start playing in the last 10 seconds if enabled;
 - **Enable end sound** - An alarm clock will sound, if enabled, when the timer expires;
 - **Private timer** - If checked the timer will only be visible to you.
+- **End message** - Sends the content in a chat message when the timer expires.
+If no content is provided no message will be sent.
+Can be used to run macros if used with [The Furnace (Advanced Macros)](https://foundryvtt.com/packages/furnace)

 Once the timer is started a new message will appear in the _Chat Log_: ![Timer start][2].